mylesgray619/osticket-prereqs/README.md

 <img src="https://i.imgur.com/HfrArUY.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Here I Opened IIS as an Admin to ensure that I have administrator-level access to configure and manage the server.
-Then I clicked on register PHP which tells IIS to use PHP for processing dynamic web pages for the osTicket.
+Here, I opened IIS as an Admin to ensure that I have administrator-level access to configure and manage the server.
+Then I clicked on register PHP, which tells IIS to use PHP for processing dynamic web pages for the osTicket.
 Then I stopped and restarted the server to apply the changes.
 </p>
 <br />